 If the selection of a menu item will result in the user being queried for more information, such as through the posting of a file selection dialog, the menu item should be followed by an ellipsis ("...").
-This requirement does not apply to menu items that will result in a simple warning or confirmation dialog being displayed.
+This requirement does not apply to menu items that will result in a simple warning or confirmation dialog being displayed.-page 209 cf: Menus accessed from within your application contain at least two menu items.-page 209 cg:

-The use of an ellipsis helps set the user's expectation for the behaqvior of the interface.
+The use of an ellipsis helps set the user's expectation for the behavior of the interface.
 When they select an item without an ellipsis, they know that they can expect an immediate result.